fbpx

 David: What can Mark Normand teach us about business, Justin?

 Justin: There’s a whole bunch that he can teach us about business, and we’ll get into that.
 We’ll show some clips and we’ll discuss them.
 So many, many things like some of the other comedians as well.
-So he’s been very successful on social media.
+So he’s been very successful on social media agency.
 He’s built up a fan base on YouTube primarily, and now he’s really made it like he’s doing theaters.
 He went from doing clubs to being a major comedian right now.
 Um, there’s also lessons about clarity of speech, about word economy, writing tips and so on.
 He’s a very effective joke teller.
 There’s not an ounce of fat on any of his jokes.
 He’s a master of analogies.
 And then also, much like Patrice O’Neil, he was very good at outreach.
-He was he’s often a guest on other people’s podcasts, like the Joe Rogan Podcast.
+He was he’s often a guest on other people’s podcast studio like the Joe Rogan Podcast.
 He creates his own.
 So we’ll get into all of that in this episode.

 David: Shall we start with something for the folks at home?
 Maybe a clip?